 After you have mobilized the joints around you low back, it is important to stabilize your low back.
 Start with “deadbugs” and then gradually move to planks.

+Core workouts like crossfit are a good start.
 Remember, your low back is not the problem.
-Do not work on stretching your low back unless it is recommended by a physical therapist.
+And back symptoms can certainly reappear.
+(2) Do not work on stretching your low back unless it is recommended by a physical therapist.
 Also, don’t work on strengthening the muscles directly in the low back.
 Work more on glutes strength and proper posture.
+Persistent meditation has also been proven to reduce back pain.
+(3)

 Look for more articles to come on the exercises that directly help your low back pain.
 Good luck this week with your paleo lifestyle!
 Stay strong and healthy.